 The Art Institute of Chicago is the second largest art museum in the U.S. and one of the nation’s oldest art institutions.
 The museum’s wide-ranging collection includes such well-known works as Georges Seurat’s A Sunday on La Grande Jatte, Pablo Picasso’s The Old Guitarist, and Grant Wood’s American Gothic.
 The museum has a permanent collection of nearly 300,000 works of art and hosts more than 30 special exhibitions yearly.

-A good place to start is the museum’s Visit Us Virtually web page.
+If you’re visiting online, a good place to start is the museum’s Visit Us Virtually web page.
 From here you can search the entire collection, watch videos, and download audio tours.
 Also of interest is the Interactive Features webpage, which enables you to explore different pieces of artwork in the museum’s collection close-up.

 Experience the Art Institute’s spectacular crèche online.
 The crèche features over 200 figures—including no less than 50 animals and 41 still-life objects—configured in an ornate cabinet with a painted backdrop.